scrabbletank/farhome-rules/rulesdoc.md

 | 5 | -3 | -5 | No |

 ## Conditions
 There are a number of conditions creatures can be subjected to, each with different effects.
 Some conditions have a level associated with them to determine how extreme that condition is.
-For example, Poison normally adds a terrible die to your attack rolls and saving throws, where Poison 2 and Poison 3 adds 2 and 3 terrible die respectively.
+For example, Poison normally adds a bad die to your attack rolls and saving throws, where Poison 2 and Poison 3 adds 2 and 3 bad die respectively.

 ##### Blind
 A blinded creature loses the ability to see.
 While blind they add 2 Terrible die to all attack, spellcasting, and dexterity saving throws.
 They cannot make reactions.